 You want to see a diverse employer mix, not a large concentration of employees attached to just 1-2 employers.

-For Austin, we have a couple data points to guide us:
+For Austin, we have a couple data points to guide us.
+On page 298, we can see a list of the largest employers.

 First, the top 10 employers by headcount.
-We see the top employer is actually pretty substantial at nearly 4% of all employees.
+We see the top employer is actually pretty substantial at 3.6% of all employees.

 But I’m not worried about them leaving because that employer is the state government itself, and Austin is the capital of the state.
 They’re not going anywhere.

-Number four is Dell Computer, a private corporation employing 1.3% of the area.
-Companies can be flight risks, but Dell is probably safe because it was founded in Austin by a UT-Austin dropout, it has strong ties to UT-Austin, and its identity is strongly rooted in Austin.
+Number three is HEB with 1.7% of employees, and number six is Dell Computer, employing 1.3% of the area.
+Companies can be flight risks, but HEB and Dell are probably safe because Dell was founded in Austin by a UT-Austin dropout, it has strong ties to UT-Austin, and its identity is strongly rooted in Austin, and HEB is a Texas-native grocery chain.

 Other employers on the list are corporations and healthcare networks, which certainly have a higher risk of leaving, but overall I feel pretty good that the biggest Austin employers are here to stay.